Meet the Team

-General advisors combine skills in coordination and communication with general knowledge in science and agriculture to get relevant and practical information to producers.
-Based on your needs, a KBFA general advisor may connect you to a specialist advisor.
+The general advisors of the Kootenay & Boundary Farm Advisors combine skills, education, and experience in science and agriculture to deliver relevant and practical information to producers.
+Based on your needs, a KBFA general advisor may connect you to an expert advisor.

 Program Coordinator and General Advisor

-Rachael has a Masters' degree in Land and Water Systems from the faculty of Land and Food at UBC and brings over nine years’ experience with program coordination.
-Her technical background includes soil science, soil capability for agriculture, watershed management and climate change impacts and opportunities for agriculture.
-Rachael is an Environmental Farm Plan Advisor for BC, is an educator on soil health and agricultural land, has operated a market garden, managed her local farmers' market for over four years, and sits on several food and agriculture boards and committees.
+Rachael has a Masters degree in Land and Water Systems from the faculty of Land and Food at UBC and brings over ten years of experience with program coordination.
+Her technical background includes soil science, soil capability for agriculture, watershed management, climate change impacts and opportunities for agriculture.
+Rachael is an Environmental Farm Plan Advisor for BC, an educator on soil health & agricultural land, has operated a market garden, managed her local farmers’ market for over four years, and sits on several food and agriculture boards and committees.

 Andrew Bennett, MSc, PAg, CID